Skip to content

 5. Build Flexibility for the Landscape That’s Coming

 The US AI regulatory landscape will continue to evolve faster than any single project lifecycle.
 New state laws will create new requirements.
 Federal agency guidance will clarify existing enforcement positions.
 Enterprise customers will raise their expectations of supplier AI governance.
-Build your governance processes with parameterised scope — not customised to the minimum of what’s required today, but structured to accommodate new requirements without a complete rebuild.
+Build your governance processes with parameterized scope — not customized to the minimum of what’s required today, but structured to accommodate new requirements without a complete rebuild.
 The Colorado AI Act’s impact assessment framework, Illinois HB 3773’s notice requirements, and NYC Local Law 144’s bias audit obligations are the leading edge of a converging national standard.

 Right-Sizing for Your Situation